tied/aws-must-templates/README.md

 created automatically, using `ssh/config.init`, if it does not exist.

-For example, the following configuration in `ssh/config.init` instructs OpenSSH to use user name `ubuntu` and SSH private key in `~/.ssh/demo-key/demo-key` for all hosts.
+For example, the following configuration in `ssh/config.init` instructs OpenSSH

+    Host *.internal
+        ProxyCommand ssh myFront1 -F ssh/config.aws nc -q0 %h 22

+    # using RHEL Amazon vpc-nat instance --> ec2-user
+    Host myNat
+         user ec2-user

     Host *
         user ubuntu
         StrictHostKeyChecking no
         UserKnownHostsFile=/dev/null
         IdentityFile ~/.ssh/demo-key/demo-key

+* to use user name `ubuntu` and SSH private key in `~/.ssh/demo-key/demo-key` for all hosts, expect for instance `myNat` user name is `ec2-user`.

+* to proxy connections to host names ending `.internal` to proxy connections over instance `myFront1`

-Parameters `UserKnownHostsFile` and `StrictHostKeyChecking` prevent ssh from updating your default `.ssh/known_hosts` file with the fingerprint of the (temporary) instance used in testing.
+* to prevent OpenSSH from updating your default `.ssh/known_hosts` file with the fingerprint of the (temporary) instance used in testing.

 Once configuration in `ssh/config.init` is in place, running

 	rake suite:ec2-sync

-updates EC2 instance metadata in `ssh/config.aws`
+updates EC2 instance metadata in `ssh/config.aws`.

-**Notice** You may change defaults defaults values in [suite-runner-configs.yaml](#SETUP-TEST-RUNNER).
+**Notice** You may need to change `aws_region` setting values in [suite-runner-configs.yaml](#SETUP-TEST-RUNNER).

 See